Chul Kim

 Recent Presentations

-We propose a mathematical modelling for dynamic signature verification which is one of the key behavioural authentications.
-In the signature verification area, many papers have been published focusing on feature-based verification and its efficiency with validation only.
-Those papers have demonstrated various feature selecting methodology and decision process.
+We propose a mathematical model for dynamic signature verification, which is a key form of behavioural authentication.
+In the signature verification area, many papers have been published focusing on feature-based verification and its efficiency in validation-only settings.
+Those papers have demonstrated various feature selection methodologies and decision processes.
 That is, the results have shown an embedding invariance, feature integrity for verification and convergence of different feature parameters.
-In this paper, we propose a formal description of feature selection with 3 depths; template itself, segments level and sub-segment level.
-The second level could be obtained based on a discontinuity of input signature, if there is one; otherwise the segment would be separated by position parameters based on temporal or spatial separations.
-The third level depth, the sub-segment level could be selected by sub-position parameters.
+In this paper, we propose a formal description of feature selection at 3 depths: the template itself, the segment level, and the sub-segment level.
+The second level could be obtained from a discontinuity in the input signature, if there is one; otherwise, the segment would be separated by position parameters based on temporal or spatial separations.
+The third-level depth, the sub-segment level, could be selected using sub-position parameters.
 By calculating a rectangular area based on its position and sub-position parameters, the model will recognize the specific two-dimensional segments.
-And by calculating rectangular volume based on its sub-position parameters with average pressure value, the model will be decided the specific three-dimensional sub-segments.
+By calculating the rectangular volume using its sub-position parameters and the average pressure, the model will determine the specific three-dimensional sub-segments.
 We find that most of the published works fit in the proposed model.
-For example, when the pressure values set as 1, the model indicates a simple feature captioning verification system.
-By defining the overall integrity of the model, based on the computations of correlation between those model’s variables, we could get validation of the model.
+For example, when the pressure values are set to 1, the model serves as a simple feature captioning verification system.
+By defining the model's overall integrity based on the computed correlations among its variables, we could validate it.